googlefonts/fontations/font-codegen/README.md

   between GPOS and GSUB.
 - `#[write_fonts_only]` Indicate that this table should only be generated for `write-fonts` (i.e. should be ignored in `read-fonts`).
+- `#[validate(method)]` Provide a method to perform additional pre-compilation validation for this type.
+The method must be manually implemented on the type, with the signature `fn(&self, &mut ValidationCtx)`.

 #### field attributes
 - `#[nullable]`: only allowed on offsets or arrays of offsets, and indicates